 Our team has been hard at work comparing the top-performing new down jackets against our time-tested go-to’s.
 As a result, our list has seen some significant updates:

-- We welcome the Rab Mythic Alpine Light Down Jacket (men’s / women’s) to the top of our list as a stellar ultralight down jacket that’s warm, feature-forward, and stylish.
+- We welcome the Black Diamond Approach Down Hoody (men’s / women’s) to the top of our list for the first time as an ultralight down jacket that is super comfortable, highly packable, and easy to layer.

 Best Down Jacket Overall